Unlock The Secrets Of “Experiment 1 Determination Of Specific Heat Of A Metal” – You Won’t Believe What We Found

 Why It Matters / Why People Care

 When you get this experiment wrong in the lab, it's usually because you ignored the environment.
-You forgot that the air in the room is stealing heat, or the calorimeter itself is soaking up energy.
+Now, you forgot that the air in the room is stealing heat, or the calorimeter itself is soaking up energy.
 That's where the real learning happens — when you realize that "perfect" conditions don't exist in the real world.

 How It Works (or How to Do It)